 The platform is built around portfolio templates that M1 Finance calls its “Pies.”
 This bit of wordplay is based on the visual setup of the platform, in which you build your portfolio around pie charts that show the allocation of your assets.

-Investors can build their portfolios out of a mix of stocks, exchange-traded funds (ETF), cryptocurrencies and portfolios that are either automatically or professionally managed, each of which you can select and weigh independently.
+Investors can build their portfolios out of a mix of stocks, exchange-traded funds (ETFs), cryptocurrencies and portfolios that are either automatically or professionally managed, each of which you can select and weigh independently.
 For example, an investor who wants to include XYZ Co. stock in his or her portfolio can find and add this asset.
 Then the system will either automatically balance it with the rest of the assets in your portfolio, or you can set exactly how much of a portfolio should be made of that one stock.

 The result is an interface from the robo-advising world.
 Unlike a standard investment platform where you purchase individual shares of stocks, M1 Finance balances your investments around your entire portfolio.
 You don’t select 100 shares of XYZ Co.
 Rather, you set your portfolio to contain 5% of XYZ shares.
 However, it also has some of the choices of an investment platform.
 While you can choose to have your portfolio entirely managed by M1 Finance’s algorithms by building your own portfolio entirely out of the platform’s portfolio choices, you can also independently add stocks and ETFs to the mix.